 Students have the opportunity to design and develop an appropriate personal fitness program that enables them to achieve a desired level of fitness.
 Such things as speed development, plyometrics, coordination, nutrition, lifelong fitness and health, and muscular balance are included.
-Ongoing assessment includes both written and performance-based skills are assessed on a daily basis and students MUST PARTICIPATE accordingly.
+Ongoing assessment includes both written and performance-based skill evaluations.
+Performance-based skills are assessed on a daily basis and students MUST PARTICIPATE accordingly.